praveek/launch.en/help/extension-reference/mobile/acquisition/acquisition-extension-for-mobile-in-ios/overview.md

 ---
 title: Adobe Acquisition Extension for Mobile in iOS
-seo-title: Adobe Acquisition Extension for Mobile in iOS in Adobe Launch
+seo-title: Adobe Acquisition Extension for Mobile in iOS in Adobe Experience Platform Launch
 description:
 seo-description:
 ---